How to Convert Excel ASCII to Char

 ASCII to Char

-• On the contrary, the CODE function converts the characters into ASCII codes or numbers.
+• The CODE function converts the characters into ASCII codes or numbers.

-The VBA Asc function does the same as the CODE function in Excel VBA.
+The VBA Asc function returns the same output as the CODE function in Excel VBA.

 ⧭ Note: The modern Unicode system supports universal characters.
-Excel also has two other functions to deal with it: UNICHAR and UNICODE.
+Excel also has functions for this type of characters: UNICHAR and UNICODE.

 Read More: How to Use Code 9 with Excel CHAR Function